 Over the course of the summer, we sometimes indulge a little too much (especially in ice cream and other cold treats!) so getting back to a healthy regime is important.
 Healthy body, healthy mind, right?
 Sit down with your child at the end of summer to discuss school lunches and let them be involved in the selection process.
 Eating healthy meals as a family sets a great example for good eating habits.
-WebMD features some healthy school snacks that your kids will love.
+Positive Health Wellness features some healthy school snacks that your kids will love.
 Why not follow the recipes with your little one and make them together?
 Or try out some new fruits and vegetables and expand your family’s repertoire of healthy foods!
-See what WE had to say in READER’s DIGEST about healthy brain inspiring snacks.

 - Curriculum Confidence:

 Homework is often a battleground between parents and children, but implementing a few tricks may help re-familiarize your child with this weekly, and sometimes daily, school requirement.

 - Make it ACCESSIBLE: Most kids have homework troubles of one kind or another from time to time, whether it be as a result of a learning disability, absence or just plain misunderstanding.
 Hiring a tutor can help kids access important information they may have otherwise missed in class.
 At Beyond the Classroom, our experienced and qualified tutors offer personalized, in-home tutoring sessions that can help with your homework dilemma and even boost your child’s confidence!
 Check our website for more information.

 - Make it CONSISTENT: According to the Harvard Health Blog, students “should have a quiet, well-lit, pleasant place to do their homework” that can be easily supervised, but preferably not in the middle of family chaos!
 Avoiding distractions like TV is key and creating a consistent, positive homework environment can really help.
 Deciding on homework timing (right after school, before dinner, after dinner, etc.) is also very important.